The churches of northern Romania

 Parking @ Săpânța

-Săpânța lies close to the border to the Ukraine and is famous for its Merry Cemetery.
+Săpânța lies close to the border to Ukraine and is famous for its Merry Cemetery.
 Brightly coloured tombstones with naïve paintings are describing, in an original and poetic manner, the people who are buried here.
 It is a major tourist attraction with a lot of stalls in the surrounding of the cemetery.

 A funeral was taking place and young men on horses and musicians were accompanying the procession.